CLAT Preparation Schedule for Class 11th Students (Daily and Weekend Plan)

 Understanding the Importance of Weekends

-• Sunday: Comparatively lighter day focused on previous year papers and newspaper reading
+Sunday - Comparatively lighter day focused on newspaper reading and previous year papers

 Let us now understand the weekend strategy in detail.

-Reading newspapers is an essential part of CLAT preparation, but the timing can differ according to your routine.
+Newspaper reading is an essential part for the CLAT preparation though the timing for reading newspapers may differ according to your routine.

 You may choose either of the following options: